SahilAnower/EcomEase/README.md

 # EcomEase - Backend Microservices Application

 EcomEase is a scalable backend microservices architecture designed for an e-commerce platform.
 This project demonstrates the use of modern technologies to build a distributed system using microservices.
 The system incorporates services for managing products, orders, carts, and more, while leveraging Spring Boot, Spring Cloud, RabbitMQ, Feign Clients, and other cutting-edge technologies.

+> Note this is still under development, any picking up of issues would be really rejoiced 🥳

 ## Features
 - **Product Service**: Manage products, categories, availability, and pricing.